 NBTHK official siteReturns must be shipped within 3 days of delivery.
 Excludes modified/damaged items or past the deadline.
 Return shipping paid by customer.
 Overseas orders cannot be returned/refunded.

 This is a pair of unsigned menuki depicting crawling dragons, attributed to the Ko-Mino school.
 Crafted from solid gold with katabori (high-relief carving), they feature the distinctive Inyo-kon style.
-The menuki measure 1.9cm in height, 5.0cm in width, and 0.3cm in thickness, with each weighing 6g.
+The menuki measure 1.9cm x 5.0cm and weigh 6g each, with a thickness of 0.3cm.

 mumei · Ko-Mino · Koto